sebpiq/funktion.fm/_posts/paulstretch.js.md

   case 'read':
     var i

+    // If there is at least `batchSize` blocks of audio ready to be sent in the 'read queue',
-    // Send audio from the buffer if there is at least `batchSize` blocks if (Math.floor(paulStretch.readQueueLength() / blockSize) >= batchSize) {
+    // we send the whole batch block by block. if (Math.floor(paulStretch.readQueueLength() / blockSize) >= batchSize) {
       for (i = 0; i < batchSize; i++) paulStretch.read(blocksOut[i])
       postMessage({ type: 'read', data: blocksOut })
     }

-    // Fill-up the buffers to at least `batchSize` blocks while ((paulStretch.readQueueLength() < (batchSize * blockSize))
+    // Fill-up the 'read queue' to at least `batchSize` blocks while ((paulStretch.readQueueLength() < (batchSize * blockSize))
       && (paulStretch.process() !== 0)) paulStretch.readQueueLength()